hapax/hapax.github.io/assets/zeta-regularisation.md

 date:  2019-08-04
 ---

-**August 4, 2019.** *A quick technical post on zeta function regularisation of infinite products, and an application to.*
+**August 4, 2019.** *A technical post on zeta function regularisation of infinite products, and an application to the hot harmonic oscillators.*

 ## Motivation